6 Steps to Making a Successful Customer Complaint in Rights

+As soon as you find a fault make your complaint.
 If you wait too long it'll be a lot more difficult to show that the goods were faulty when you first received them.

 Remember, the customer assistant you're speaking to isn't the one to blame.
 Plus, they're much more likely to respond positively to your complaint if you treat them respectfully.

-3) State the facts
+3. State the Facts

+Keep it simple.
 Clearly state what the issue is and what action you want taken - don't elaborate with nasty comments or unnecessary details.

+If you want a refund, bring your item with you.
 This means you can show the faults, and get a refund or exchange there and then.
 If you're making an online complaint you can attach a photo of the fault.

+Don't be afraid to take further action if you need to.
 Keep a clear log of previous complaints made, and who you've dealt with, and take it to someone higher in the company.
 You can also get legal help from YoungScot Lawline.

+You don't need to apologise.
 Your consumer rights state the service you deserve, and if you don’t receive this you're entitled to some form of compensation.
 Find out more about your consumer rights.